music dictionary : Ad - Ad

 administrador (m.), adminstratora (f.)(Spanish) administrating, managing

-administrar(Spanish) to run ( a business, etc.), to manage, to give (to administer)
+administrar(Spanish) to run ( a business, etc.), to manage, to give (to administer medicine, sacraments, etc.), to administer

 Administrateur (m.), Administratrice (f.)(French) administrator, director

-Administrativo (m.), Adminstrativa (f.)(Spanish) a functionary, an official, an office worker
+Administrativo (m.), Adminstrativa (f.)(Spanish) functionary, official, office worker, adminstrative assistant, adminstrative officer, clerk

 administrativo (m.), adminstrativa (f.)(Spanish) administrative